-Jason Simmons, a 10-year NFL veteran as a player, enters his sixth season with the Packers and his second as assistant special teams coach.
+Jason Simmons, a 10-year NFL veteran as a player, enters his seventh season with the Packers and his third as assistant special teams coach.
 The 2017 season marks Simmons’ fourth season assisting special teams.

 Simmons was named to his current position on Feb.
 12, 2015, after one season as a defensive/special teams assistant, where he worked closely with special teams and spent much of his time tutoring perimeter players on the various coverage and return teams.
 In 2014, he also assisted with the defensive backs, helping the Green Bay defense finish ninth in the NFL in both sacks (41) and takeaways (29).

-As he assisted Ron Zook in 2015, Simmons saw K Mason Crosby surpass K Ryan Longwell for No. 1 on the all-time franchise scoring list and P Tim Masthay set a franchise record (since 1976) with a 40.3-yard net punting average.
-Simmons made an impact on the coverage unit, as he helped WR Jeff Janis (15) and S Chris Banjo (21) post career highs in special teams tackles.
-Simmons also helped his unit ascend in the special teams rankings by the Dallas Morning News, as the Packers improved from 32nd in 2014 to 17th in 2015.
+As he assisted Zook in 2015, Simmons saw Crosby surpass K Ryan Longwell for No. 1 on the all-time franchise scoring list and P Tim Masthay set a franchise record (since 1976) with a 40.3-yard net punting average.
+Simmons made an impact on the coverage unit, helping WR Jeff Janis (15) and S Chris Banjo (21) post career highs in special teams tackles.
+Simmons also helped his unit ascend in the special-teams rankings by the Dallas Morning News, as the Packers improved from 32nd in 2014 to 17th in 2015.

 Simmons originally joined the Packers as the team’s coaching administrator in 2011, where his duties included working closely with the defensive staff to collect and tabulate weekly production statistics, in addition to assisting at practice with both the starting defense and opponent scout teams.